arthurd7/dashboard/README.md

 ## Features

 - **Create a new project page** with:
-  - Title
+  - Name
   - Description
-  - Due date
+  - Starting Date
 - **Add tasks** to your project
 - **Delete and remove tasks** that are no longer needed
 - **Track what tasks you’ve completed** per project